Global dynamical structures from infinitesimal data: Results

+The presence of low dimensional spring loaded inverted pendulum (SLIP) dynamics embedded in the high dimensional postures of running, trotting, and hopping legged animals spanning mass and length scales is a foundational principle of legged locomotion \cite{blickhan1993similarity}.
+Observation and identification of SLIP dynamics in data has required model-based analysis of dynamics variables including ground reaction force (GRF) and global center of mass position.
+The ability to detect the presence of such template dynamics from kinematics data alone would enable the discovery of new classes of dynamical locomotion templates without imposing the biases inherent in fitting a pre-determined model.
+However, such a procedure has remained elusive.
+Dynamical systems theory suggests that stability of the low dimensional dynamics requires stability of a characteristic low dimensional posture \cite{holmes2006dynamics}.

+We use publicly available motion capture data of human treadmill running \cite{maus2014data} (published in \cite{maus2015constructing}) as a validation experiment to test VERT's capacity to detect template dynamics from postural kinematics measurements alone.
+The canonical latent variables of the SLIP embedding are the state variables of an extensible "virtual leg" extending from the center of mass to the contact foot \cite{holmes2006dynamics, poulakakis2009spring}, and the characteristic stance dynamics of an inverted spring mass system are observable from privileged measurements - GRF and COM position - available in the dataset, but withheld from VERT.

-Predictions from the VERT framework benefit from trajectory datasets containing large variation in initial states and rich time-dependent disturbances, as samples on the fiber of the attracting set provide valuable data for estimating the vertical component of the linearized vector field.
+Predictions from the VERT framework benefit from trajectory datasets containing large variation in initial states and rich time-dependent disturbances, as the primary object of estimation is the pointwise restriction of the flow to the fibers of the invariant set, rather than the flow on the invariant set itself.
+Treadmill running is a relatively steady state behavior, with perturbing forces arising primarily during the impulsive dynamics of foot-ground contact.
 However, even relatively steady state legged locomotion behaviors contain considerable variability due in part to the presence of sensorimotor noise and latency.
-Postural kinematic variability is often excluded from behavior analysis during pre-processing, e.g., by projecting trajectories onto reduced latent coordinates such as global principal components to highlight stereotyped features that are useful for downstream tasks such as segmentation and labeling \cite{brown2018ethology}.
-However, recent experimental and simulation studies on human running show that this intrinsic variability contains critical information for explaining task-level stability mechanisms \cite{seethapathi2019step}.
-Even in less energetic behaviors such as manual grasping, trajectory components excluded by both linear and nonlinear dimensionality reduction contain task-specific structure that could be valuable for understanding sensorimotor control \cite{yan2020unexpected}.
+In quantitative analyses of behavior, it is standard to reduce postural kinematic variability by projection to latent subspaces (e.g., global principle components) to isolate essential stereotyped features that are useful for downstream tasks such as segmentation and labeling \cite{brown2018ethology}.
+Our analysis with VERT (Fig. \ref{fig:human}) demonstrates a complementary perspective: the transient "off-manifold" dynamics of the trajectory ensemble contain valuable information about the mechanisms that stabilize the observed pattern of behavior.